DevEzro/ACTIONS-SONARQUBE-IMPLEMENTATION/README.md

 #### _ENG_ 🟦🟥⬜
 # 🕵🏻 GITHUB ACTIONS W/ SONARQUBE SETUP
 >[!NOTE]
-🗒️ This repository is public for make custom tests and understand and practice the usage of workflows in SonarQube 📚🧪.
+🗒️ This repository is public for make custom tests and for understand and practice the usage of workflows with SonarQube integrated 📚🧪.
 You're free to fork it and make your own tests🤝🏻.
 If this served you, I will be greatfull for the repo to be starred⭐😊.
-If your would apply improvements please open an issue with the word 'IMPROVEMENT' in the title field and I will create a new branch with ALL the propoused improvements💡.
+If you would apply improvements please open an issue with the word 'UPGRADE' in the title field and I will create a new branch with ALL the propoused improvements💡.

 ## ⚙️ STEP 1 - DOCKER
 ### docker-compose.yml